whitkirkchurch/include-churchsuite-events/readme.txt

 * `show_end_times`: Display the time an event is scheduled to end.
 Defaults to false.
 * `show_locations`: Display details of an event's location.
 Defaults to false.
 * `show_descriptions`: Display and event's description if given.
 Defaults to true.
+* `exclude_categories`: A comma-delimited list of category IDs to exclude from the output.
+Defaults to an empty array.

 == Changelog ==